 Role of External Factors

-External factors, such as the individual’s living situation, can have a significant impact on their substance use and recovery.
+External factors, such as the your living situation, can have a significant impact on your substance use and recovery.

-An unstable housing situation, for example, can exacerbate stress, potentially triggering substance use.
+An unstable housing situation, for example, can exacerbate stress and anxiety, potentially triggering substance use.

 Conversely, a supportive living environment can be a powerful aid in the recovery process.

-Furthermore, understanding the individual’s current anxiety—whether they’re financial, work-related, or relational—can help identify potential triggers for substance use.
+Understanding your current anxiety—whether it’s financial, work-related, or relational—can help identify potential triggers for substance misuse.

-By assessing the availability of a support system for recovery, a SAP can tailor the treatment plan to either leverage existing support networks or put in place mechanisms to compensate for a counterproductive support system.
+A SAP counselor can tailor the education and treatment plan to either leverage existing support networks or put in place mechanisms to compensate for a counterproductive support system.

 Substance Abuse Assessment Value

-An integral part of tackling substance use disorder is understanding its extent and nature, which is precisely what a substance abuse assessment does.
+An integral part of tackling substance use disorder is understanding its extent and nature, which is precisely what a substance abuse evaluation and assessment does.

-By asking questions about substance use, along with understanding the individual’s personal history, stressors, and support systems, a substance abuse professional can unravel the complexities of the problem.
+By asking specific questions about your substance use, along with understanding your personal history, stressors, and support systems, a SAP counselor can develop an education and treatment plan specifically for you.